 "…records should ensure that there is evidence to prove the terms of any orders given by clients and its correspondence with transactions executed by the investment firms, as well as to detect any behaviour that may have relevance in terms of market abuse, including when firms deal on own account."

-In practice, firms that carry out in-scope activities must record business-related communications or risk getting slapped with massive fines, among other penalties.
+In practice, firms that carry out in-scope activities must capture all business-related communications in a durable medium or risk getting slapped with massive fines, among other penalties.

 2. What are the consequences of getting it wrong?

-Failing to record in-scope conversations properly can be financially devastating for firms, as the $200m fine handed to JP Morgan shows.
+Failing to record in-scope conversations properly can be financially devastating for firms, as the $2 billion+ fines show.

-In this case, the fine issued by US regulators was because the firm knew that individuals were using unapproved channels - WhatsApp - to discuss regulated activities.
-There was a known gap in their recording and surveillance, which remained unaddressed.
+In all cases, the fines were issued by US regulators because the firm knew that individuals were using unauthorised channels - such as WhatsApp - to discuss regulated activities.
+There was a known gap in their recording, monitoring and surveillance, which remained unaddressed.

 3. What are in-scope activities?